danielgtaylor/restish/docs/output.md

 If the output is _not_ structured data (JSON/YAML/CBOR/etc) then it is output as-is without formatting.

-?> Keep in mind the default output format is meant for **human** consumption!
-When writing shell scripts you will most likely want to use filtering which enables JSON output mode.
+?> Keep in mind the default interactive shell output format is meant for **human** consumption!
+See [output defaults](#output-defaults) below for how JSON is used by default when redirecting output for scripting.

 ### Images